Dave-Lindberg/dl-gatsby/src/pages/lebanon-chamber-of-commerce.md

 <div>
 <p><strong><br />Hi, thanks for visiting.</strong> </p>

 <p>Below is a selection of promotional videos by Dave and Kent.
 We hope these pieces provide an overview of the story-telling and production quality that the Lebanon Area Chamber can expect from their new video series.
-If you have any questions or feedback, please don't hesitate to call Dave at [603 727-2050]<tel: 603-727-2050> or email [Dave@DaveLindberg.com]<mailto:Dave@DaveLindberg.com>. </p>
+If you have any questions or feedback, don't hesitate to call Dave at 603 727-2050 or send an email to Dave@DaveLindberg.com. </p>

 [//]: # 'Glens Falls Hospital:'